Hamiltonian Quantum Generative Adversarial Networks: acknowledgement

 \section{acknowledgement}

 This work has been supported by DARPA’s Reversible Quantum Machine Learning and Simulation (RQMLS) program.
 MM is supported by the NSF Grant No. CCF-1954960.
-The authors would like to thank Nicholas Ezzell, Bobak Kiani, and Daniel Lidar for helpful discussions.
+The authors would like to thank Nicholas Ezzell, Bobak Kiani, and Daniel Lidar for helpful discussions, {Benjamin Anker for assisting with the codes, and the UNM Center for Advanced Research Computing, supported in part by the NSF, for providing parallel computing used in this work}.